Updated: May 12, 2019

-As a business leader or owner, you've probably heard a lot of talk about finances and budgets and blah blah blah.
+As an organizational leader or business owner, you've probably heard a lot of talk about finances and budgets and blah blah blah.
 You've been managing for awhile without a budget and things have gone alright, right?

 Maybe.
 The answer to that is maybe.
 Maybe things are going alright, but maybe they aren't.
 Can you really say for sure?
 Do you have the numbers to back that up?